-Latent growth modeling using Mplus, Version 8 (Muthén & Muthén, 1998) will be used to model the growth of belongingness and the count of social ties across the five timepoints of CC.
-Latent growth modeling has been used in previous studies to analyze behavior changes in adolescent populations (Barnes, Reifman, Farrell, & Dintcheff, 2000).
-More specifically, a growth model for two parallel processes (one growth model for belonging and one growth model for count of social ties) for continuous outcomes will be implememnted.
+Latent growth modeling using Mplus, version 8 (Muthén & Muthén, 1998) will be used to model the growth of belongingness and the count of social ties across the five timepoints of CC.
+More specifically, a growth model for two parallel processes (one growth model for belonging and one growth model for strength of social ties) for continuous outcomes will be implemented.
 The growth parameters within and cross process will be specified to correlate.
-My conceptual model can be seen in Figure 3.
 I hypothesize the correlation of the growth trajectory between the social network measures and the belongingness measures will be high.
-The latent growth curve model will analyze the changes in the social network from wave 1 to wave 5 of the study.
-The number of inbound, outbound, and all connections will be used as the time varying component across timepoint.
-Concurrently, the model will analyze the growth across waves 1-5 of the belongingness measure.
-At each time point, the belongingness and connections will be correlated with one another.
-With this model, I aim to answer the research questions: Does an individual’s social network correlate directly with their social network?
-Additionally, what is the strongest indicator of belongingness in the program?
-Is it inbound connections, outbound connections, or the combination of the two?.
+The latent growth curve model will analyze the changes in the strength of ties from wave 1 to wave 5 of the study.
+The latent growth curve model will additionally analyze the changes in the belongingness measure from wave 1 to wave 5 of the study.

-(Grimm, Ram, & Hamagami, 2011)(Grimm et al., 2011)
+Latent growth curve modeling is an appropriate model to answer this research question.
+Latent growth curve modeling is a method for describing within-person change and between-person change (Grimm, Ram, & Hamagami, 2011).
+It additionally tracks the growth trajectory of a repeated measures study.
+However, one aspect of growth models is that the growth trajectory is linear and to have a normalized distribution (characterized by a mean of zero; Grimm et al., 2011).
+For this thesis, I cannot assume that the growth of the social network grows at a linear rate.
+Therefore, I will utilize a non-linear growth curve model known as a latent basis growth model as proposed by Grimm, Ram and Hamagami (2011).
+The latent basis growth model is flexibly designed to capture a variety of nonlinear change patterns because it does not have a specific functional form.
+This model allows for an atheoretical structure of change, thus allowing for the exploratory analysis I am searching for to answer this research question.

 Figure 3.
 Anticipated growth trajectory model for trajectory analysis plan.
 Straight arrows represent regression lines, curved arrows represent correlations and blue arrows represent error.

 Analysis for Research Question 2

-Next, I will fit a mediation model with belongingness as a mediator between the number of connections (inbound, outbound, and inbound/outbound) and a developmental outcome (i.e. academic aspirations, delinquency).
+Next, I will fit a mediation model with belongingness at week 9 (wave 4) as a mediator between the number of connections (inbound, outbound, and inbound/outbound) at week 6 (wave 3) and a developmental outcome (i.e. academic aspirations, delinquency) at week 11 (wave 5).
 The proposed model is shown in Figure 1.
-I hypothesize that the more connections a youth participant has, the higher their sense of belonging will be.
-This higher sense of belonging will be associated with improved developmental outcomes.
-To calculate this, I will first analyze the direct effect of social connections on the developmental outcomes (i.e. delinquency, academic aspirations; the c path).
-Next, I will regress belongingness on the social connections (a path) to obtain the coefficients.
-Then, I will regress the developmental outcomes (i.e. delinquency, academic aspirations; the b path).
-Then I will obtain the bootstrapped indirect effect of the path from social connections to the developmental outcome (c’ path).(MacKinnon, Fritz, Williams, & Lockwood, 2007) With this model, I aim to understand the impact belongingness has on developmental outcomes (i.e., academic performance, depression, anger, and delinquent behaviors).
+To calculate this, I will first analyze the direct effect of social connections on the developmental outcomes (i.e. delinquency, academic aspirations; the c path) at week 11 (wave 5).
+Next, I will regress belongingness from week 9 (wave 4) on the social connections (a path) at week 6 (wave 3) to obtain the coefficients.
+Then, I will regress the developmental outcomes (i.e. delinquency, academic aspirations) onto the strength of the social ties and belongingness (b path and c’ path).
+I will then multiply the a path and the b path to obtain the indirect effect.
+According to MacKinnon et al. (2007), the confidence intervals for a mediation model indirect effect are not distributed normally.
+Therefore, the bootstrapped confidence intervals for the indirect effect will be taken to determine more accurate confidence intervals and statistical significance.
+With this model, I aim to understand the impact belongingness has on developmental outcomes (i.e., academic performance, depression, anger, and delinquent behaviors).

 References